Glasgow-College-UESTC/ip-lectures/2024/lecture 5 - Loops.md

 ---
 <style scoped>section { justify-content: center; }</style>

-# *Iteration means repetition of a process*
+# *Iteration means repetition of a process* 🔢🔢🔢🔢...

 ---
 <style scoped>section { justify-content: center; }</style>

-# *Loop is a process which is connected to its beginning*
+# *A loop is a process which is connected to its beginning* 🔄
 ---

-# Why iterations :question:
+# Why Iteration :question:

-In the last lecture, we talked about *building* logic.
+- In the last lecture, we talked about *building* logic
-Algorithms build on logic to make *logical and meaningful* decisions.
+- An **algorithms** is
+  - A set of rules, making *logical and meaningful* decisions, to solve a problem

-An **algorithm** is a sequence of clearly defined steps and instructions with clear start and end points.
+  - A sequence of clearly defined steps and instructions with clear start and end points

-Iterations let us <span style="color:green">automate</span> boring tasks
+- Iteration provide a mechanism to <span style="color:green">automate</span> repetitive tasks

 ---